Airborne Satellite Weather Data

 Accordingly, no further tests were done.

-The final test was done with Thuraya's top model; the SG-2520 phone
+The final test was done with Thuraya's then-top model; the SG-2520 phone

-This is Thuraya's most modern phone which supports both dial-up and GPRS data, and connects to the computer using USB or bluetooth.
+This was Thuraya's most modern phone which supports both dial-up and GPRS data, and connects to the computer using USB or bluetooth.
 It was eventually purchased and tested extensively.

 Satellite reception is the best of the three phones tested, with a strong signal obtained through most double glazed windows.
 The SG-2520 supports both GSM and satellite, and Thuraya have roaming agreements with most GSM networks so the SIM card does not need to be changed.
-The phone is also SIM-locked to Thuraya.
 The GSM function works on PAYG but a Contract SIM is required to make outgoing calls.

 Dial-up works fine, at close to the 9.6k advertised speed; ~1000 bytes/second.
 The connection suceeds very reliably.